-This theme encompasses researches related to validation of the algorithm to produce the DPR Level 2 standard product (DPR algorithm).
-Particularly, researches to compare and evaluate models and parameters relating precipitation estimates in the algorithm using ground observations will be recommended.
-In addition, since observation of solid precipitation is one of major target of the GPM mission, which covers latitude of 65 degree, researches to propose knowledge obtained by ground observation of snowfall to algorithm developers.
+This theme encompasses research related to validation of the algorithm to produce the DPR Level 2 standard product (DPR algorithm).
+In particular, research to compare and evaluate models and parameters relating to precipitation estimates in the algorithm using ground observations will be recommended.
+In addition, since observation of solid precipitation is one of major target of the GPM mission, which covers latitude of 65-degree, research to propose knowledge obtained by ground observation of snowfall to algorithm developers.

-Applicants have to acquire and analyze data obtained by observation experiments combining ground-based instruments and creating databases that contribute to development or improvement of the GPM standard algorithms.
+Applicants must acquire and analyze data obtained by observation experiments combining ground-based instruments and creating databases that contribute to development or improvement of the GPM standard algorithms.

-JAXA can rental some ground observation instruments owned by JAXA and provide data obtained by past campaign observations to selected PIs.
+JAXA can rent some ground observation instruments owned by JAXA and provide data obtained by past campaign observations to selected PIs.
 Please contact to the PMM RA Office (GPM CNT@ml.jaxa.jp) for further details.